Greyhound vs Italian Greyhound: Is There a Difference?

 ©Neurodoc / Creative Commons

-Further investigation indicates that the Italian Greyhound is undoubtedly more than just a toy version of the Greyhound.
+Further investigation indicates that the Italian greyhound is undoubtedly more than just a toy version of the greyhound.
 The IG is a little dog that is hypoallergenic and active, making it an ideal companion for individuals who live in small spaces, as well as those who enjoy going outside and socializing with their dog.
-The Greyhound is a large to giant dog that is normally calm when given sufficient exercise.
-As such, it is an excellent choice for someone who is active but also has time to spend with their dog at home.
+The greyhound is a large to giant dog that is normally calm when provided with sufficient exercise.
+As such, it is an excellent choice for someone who is active but also spends time at home.

 Ready to discover the top 10 cutest dog breeds in the entire world?